emilyaikens/Ocean-Memory/README.md

 * Instructions: Click on a card to flip it over.
 Each card has a double somewhere else on the board - try to find it!
 To win, you must find all of the matches within the time limit.
 Keep in mind, you can only flip over two cards at a time!

-## Next steps:

-* [Expansion!](https://github.com/emilyaikens/Project-1-Extension) Create an option to play on a larger board (6x6).
-This expansion is on ice for now.
-* Themes!
-Allow user to select different themes for the game eg. space cats, botanical, robots etc.

 ## Game Screenshots:

 Below: Initialize

 ![A screenshot showing the ocean memory game before any moves have been made](images/startscreen.png)